lamini-ai/lamini-examples/prompt_engineering.md

 with the Presidential Records Act.
 ```

+Additional prompt examples:
+* `How to convert inches to centimeters?`
+* `Summarize this story: once upon a time, there was a ...`
+* `Write java code for this problem.
+Give an array of integers and an integer target, return the indices of the two numbers such that they add up to the target.
+Also explain the runtime complexity of the code.`
+* `Write a short story about a talking bear who lived in a treehouse.`
+* `Translate "hello world, I am a llama" to French.`
+* `Explain superintelligence.`
+* `What is your opinion on AI?`

 ## User vs. System Prompts

 A query such as `What was the decision in Nixon v.
 United States?` represents a user prompt,